nebuly-ai/nos/docs/en/docs/elastic-resource-quota/key-concepts.md

 which has available resources (e.g. from namespaces subject to other quotas where `min` resources are not being completely used).

+!!! info

-> Pods that are scheduled "borrowing" unused quotas from other namespaces are called **over-quota pods**.
+    Pods that are scheduled "borrowing" unused quotas from other namespaces are called **over-quota pods**.

 Over-quota pods can be preempted at any time to free up resources if any of the namespaces lending the quotas claims back its resources.